Thenafi/meeseeks/README.md

 - **What is Guarantee Periodicity?**

 If the option is _false_, someone from the world must hit your URL to trigger the change.
 If no one hits your URL, it will not change until someone does.
 To clarify, if someone saves an option like "Every Hour," they might expect the URL to change at specific times, like 1:00 PM, 2:00 PM, and 3:00 PM.
 However, that's not how it works.
 The URL will only change when someone hits it.
 For instance, if someone visits the URL at 1:35 PM, it will remain the same until 2:35 PM, but after that, it will only change when someone hits it again.
-If nobody hits it, it will not change forever.
+If nobody hits the URL, it will not change forever.

 If the option is _true_ then no matter when someone hits your URL, they will be redirected to the specific URL for that time.
 For example, some save URLs at 8:23 PM; then, for the next hour, the profile will be URL 1; after 9:23 PM, it will be URL2.
+Then URL 3 in 10:23 PM.

 - **Why isn't it a guarantee that my URL will change every minute?**

 Because guaranteeing timing for every minute looks inefficient to me.
-But I will bring that feature if so many people want this.

 - **Why isn't there a password reset option?**